matglima/Local-LLM-RAG-Transformers-App/README.md

 ## Key Features

 - **Cutting-edge Language Models:** Utilize state-of-the-art language models from Hugging Face Transformers for powerful natural language understanding and generation.
-The user can chose the pre-seted models or look for a model repository ID on 🤗 and add it in the gradio_app.py script.
+The user can choose the pre-seted models or look for a model repository ID on 🤗 and add it in the gradio_app.py script.

 - **Retrieval-Augmented Generation:** Combine retrieval and generation techniques for comprehensive and context-aware responses to user queries.